What is Karate

 “Tradition should inspire innovation not limit it”

-Karate is the art of controlling, or defending one’s self from an opponent through the use of manipulation of the joints (Kensetsu) and grappling (Tuite).
+Karate is the art of controlling, or defending one’s self from an opponent through the use of manipulation of the joints (Kensetsu) and grappling (Tuite) and impact (striking).
 Tegumi combined with Tuite and Kensetsu offers an inexhaustible variety of possible reactions to any given attack, taken from the principles and concepts learnt from the Katas.
 The application to Kata offers only an idea of its usage; what’s more important are the principles and concepts behind the idea.

-Tegumi – Kake training over time will develop the student to a level of “on the spot” application, where the student can flow from one idea (response) to another whilst controlling his opponent.
+Tegumi – Kake training over time will develop the student to a level of “on the spot” application, where the student can flow from one idea (response) to another whilst controlling his opponent through mulipulation and impact.

 Tegumi – Kake training promotes in the student the ability to flow.
 The flow is the most important point of training because without the flow there cannot be changes.
-Changes are the ability to react and respond to an almost inexhaustible variety of methods of attack directed at the Karateka.
-Therefore flow (change) is the art and without flow there is no art.
+Changes are the ability to react and respond to an almost inexhaustible variety of methods of attack.
+Therefore flow is the art and without the flow there is no art.

 Tegumi ——— Flowing hands